top of page

 New York

-Before joining Kressin Powers LLP, Andrew worked in the Appellate Section of the Antitrust Division at the U.S. Department of Justice.
-There, Andrew successfully briefed, litigated, and advised on both civil and criminal cases addressing some of the most consequential antitrust enforcement actions, including the Division’s challenge to Google’s monopolization of certain digital advertising technology markets, the Division’s challenge against JetBlue’s and American Airlines’ Northeast Alliance, and the Division’s monopolization case against Visa.
+Before joining Kressin Powers LLP, Andrew served in the Appellate Section of the Antitrust Division at the U.S. Department of Justice.
+There, Andrew successfully briefed, litigated, and advised on several of the most consequential civil and criminal antitrust enforcement actions in the last decade, including the DOJ’s digital AdTech monopolization case against Google; successful challenge of JetBlue’s and American Airlines’ Northeast Alliance; debit monopolization case against Visa; and successful prosecution of a criminal price-fixing conspiracy in the transmigrante agency services market under both Sections 1 and 2.
 He was also lead counsel for the United States in a high-profile challenge to the FCC’s 2024 net-neutrality order.

 Before joining the Department, Andrew practiced at Holwell Shuster & Goldberg LLP and Covington & Burling LLP.
 There, he worked on numerous antitrust cases spanning a range of industries, including commodities, pharmaceuticals, gaming, financial services, and advertising.
 In addition to his litigation background in trial and appellate courts, his experience includes merger clearance counseling and responding to Second Requests.